 Now, let’s look at the Integrated Reasoning section and understand the importance and a good score in this section.

 If you are planning to take the GMAT, we can help you with a personalized study plan and give you access to quality online content to prepare.
-Write to us at email@example.com.
-We are the most reviewed GMAT prep company on gmatclub with more than 1800 reviews (as on Feb 13, 2019).
-Why don’t you take a free trial and judge it for yourself?
+Write to us at firstname.lastname@example.org.
+We are the most reviewed GMAT prep company on gmatclub with more than 1875 reviews.
+Why don’t you take a free trial and judge for yourself?

 GMAT Integrated Reasoning